Mazda2 hatchback review

 “The Mazda2 is a supermini with neat styling, tidy handling and low running costs”

 - Good-looking inside and out

 - Interior starting to show its age

 The interior does look a little more budget when you inspect the plastics that have been used for areas that aren’t in immediate view but this is true of most of the competition.
 With five doors, access to the rear seats is easy and there’s enough space for adults to sit fairly comfortably in the back.
-Boot space stands at 280 litres, which is almost the same size as the Fiesta’s boot, but other rivals like the Clio, Polo and Honda Jazz show how practical a supermini can be - these cars all offer at least 350 litres of space.
+Boot space stands at 255 litres, which is pretty small for a modern supermini; rivals like the Skoda Fabia, Volkswagen Polo and Honda Jazz show how practical a supermini can be – these cars all offer at least 350 litres of space.

-The Mazda2 is only available with one engine, but it’s available in two different power outputs.
-A 1.5-litre petrol engine is carried over from the pre-facelift model, and is available with either 74, 89bhp or 113bhp.
+The Mazda2 is only available with one engine but it’s available in three different power outputs.
+A 1.5-litre petrol engine is the only option, and it’s available with either 74, 89bhp or 113bhp.
 The two more powerful versions have fuel-saving mild-hybrid technology if you choose a manual gearbox.
-While not class-leading, both versions return decent fuel economy of between 52.3mpg and 60.1mpg, depending on spec, and a low Benefit-in-Kind (BiK) rating for company-car drivers.
+While not class-leading, the Mazda2 returns decent fuel economy of between 52.3mpg and 60.1mpg, depending on spec, and a low Benefit-in-Kind (BiK) rating for company-car drivers.